 Agriculture has always been at the mercy of the elements, but with the onset of the climate crisis, the need for resilience in farming practices has become more urgent than ever.
-Resilience in agriculture refers to the ability of farming systems to absorb, recover from, and adapt to adverse conditions, ensuring security and livelihoods.
+Resilience in agriculture refers to the ability of farming systems to absorb, recover from, and adapt to adverse conditions, ensuring food security and livelihoods.
 As unpredictable weather patterns, extreme events, and changing climates become the new normal, farmers worldwide are compelled to re-evaluate and adjust their methods to maintain productivity and sustainability.

 Historically, farming practices evolved through trial and error, with adaptations to local conditions and occasional disruptions.
 However, the scale and speed of today’s climate crisis demand a more deliberate and informed approach.
 The resilience of agricultural systems now hinges on our ability to integrate scientific knowledge with traditional wisdom, creating practices that are robust enough to withstand the challenges ahead.